The more one knows, the less one believes (Turkisk proverb).

 Present, past, future, no more for me. - Paramahansa Yogananda (1998, "Samadhi")

-- but he would come back later, The guru also found it good to say his world was not real.
+- but he lived on after writing that - The guru also found it good to say his world was not real.
 Either you believe it or you don't.
 If you believe it, you seem trapped in words, not unlike a bird with its feet in the meshes of a bird-trap.
 But if you don't believe, don't-believe tactfully and rise above the meshes if you can.
 Consider:

 The Self is not had by a show of flowery descriptions. - Shyama Charan Lahiri, aka Lahiri Mahasaya (in Satyeswarananda 1986:186-87)

 So it makes only little sense to study Yogananda's flowery platitudes in talk after talk, book after book - up to his: "Don't take my word for anything (in Diaz)":

 We are just moving in a dream.
 We may be working and experiencing life's passing scenes, but it is not real. - Paramahansa Yogananda (Dr 427; cf. 1982:398; 1998, Chap.
 26)

 The world is real enough.
 Good progress in yoga-meditation stems from it.
 And what is termed Reality is not something sour, according to many descriptions of it.

 Yogananda says the world of senses is unreal, but that Reality - also termed Truth - is in it somehow.
 That means the unreal is only quite unreal, and basically real, or what?
 He equals the Real it to an "I" in the poem.
 So that is the yogi's main teaching.
 How to get at That?
 The yogi praises the yogi, saying:

 My sole desire is to give you the truth – Lord Krishna praises the technological yogi. - Paramahansa Yogananda [1982:398; 1998, ch.
 26]